Deflation for the off-diagonal block in symmetric saddle point systems: Introduction

 Throughout the paper, we will illustrate theoretical and practical aspects by making use of two test problems chosen for their simplicity and their specific features.
 Both represent a kind of Stokes flow in a long and thin rectangular channel, but with different definitions and discretizations.
 One of them is designed by us for the purpose of exposing the algorithmic features, while the other is created with the software package Incompressible Flow \& Iterative Solver Software \footnote{http://www.cs.umd.edu/~elman/ifiss3.6/index.html} (IFISS).

 The paper is structured as follows.
 In \Cref{sec:defldefi}, we extend the deflation framework presented in \cite{gaul2013framework} to the case of saddle point systems, operating with the individual blocks of the matrix.
 This deflation is achieved using exact spectral information, following an elliptic singular value decomposition.
 Next, in \Cref{sec:testPb}, we introduce our test problems, which we use in the remainder of the article for exemplification.
 We consider some theoretical consequences of deflation using approximate spectral information in \Cref{sec:apxESVD}. \Cref{sec:compESVD,sec:RitzESVD} are devoted to algorithms for computing the elliptic singular value decomposition.
 In \Cref{sec:minres}, we numerically compare deflated MINRES and deflated CRAIG.
-Finally, \Cref{sec:conc} summarizes the findings of this document.
+We also briefly compare deflation and preconditioning using the pressure mass matrix in \Cref{sec:deflPrec}, before closing with the conclusions in \Cref{sec:conc}.